 The Schedule of Investment Portfolio of each of the Funds is as at February 29, 2024.
-The Statements of Financial Position are as at February 29, 2024 and August 31, 2023.
-The Statements of Comprehensive Income, Statements of Changes in Net Assets Attributable to Holders of Redeemable Units and the Statements of Cash Flows are for the six-month periods ended February 29, 2024 and February 28, 2023, except for Funds or classes established during either period, in which case the information presented is from the Date Established or the Inception Date to February 29, 2024 or February 28, 2023.
+The Statement of Financial Position is as at February 29, 2024.
+The Statement of Comprehensive Income, Statement of Changes in Net Assets Attributable to Holders of Redeemable Units and the Statement of Cash Flows are for the period ended February 29, 2024.